 This is essential, especially if you choose to do your picnic-style wedding outdoors!
 Consider portable restrooms or set up at a location where there is a nearby bathroom.

-Also, adding signs will make it easier for your guests to know where things are, what’s in the menu, what the schedule of activities are, just all the things that they can have within their line of sight is easier, so they won’t have to stand up every single time they want to know something.
+Also, adding signs (with activities and timeline) will make it easier for your guests to know where things are, what’s on the menu, what the schedule of activities are, just all the things that they can have within their line of sight is easier, so they won’t have to stand up every single time they want to know something.